xebialabs/xl-release-kubernetes-operator/documentation/docs/manual/onprem.md

 ## Uninstall

-* Perform undeploy of operator in Deploy
+* Perform undeploy of operator in Digital.ai Deploy
 * Remove manually all other CIs left in Deploy
 * Clean PVCs manually